 R is known as the universal gas constant, which is equal to 0.0821 L⦁atm/mol⦁K, or 8.314 J/mol⦁K

 IMPORTANT NOTE: A mole of ideal gases, regardless of identity, occupies a molar volume of 22.414 L at 273.15 K (or 0 ℃) with a pressure of 1 atm.
 This temperature and pressure condition is known as the standard temperature and pressure (STP).
-Another benchmark condition is known as the standard ambient temperature and pressure (SATP).
-At SATP, the temperature is 298.15 K (or 25 ℃) and the pressure is 1 bar.
+Another benchmark condition is the standard ambient temperature and pressure (SATP).
+At SATP, the temperature is 298.15 K (or 25 ℃), and the pressure is 1 bar.

 Write an expression that will allow us to determine the volume occupied by 0.67 mol SF6 (146 g/mol) at SATP if it behaves as an ideal gas.

 We need to use the ideal gas equation to be able to address this problem.
 To easily visualize the problem, let us first list what is known.

 - n = 0.67 mol

 Remember that we are asked to write an expression that will enable us to solve the volume of the gas.
 Hence, the units of the given that we need to use should cancel each other out.